 - Radial lacing: where the spoke leaves the hub and meets the rim in a straight line.
 This is the easiest form of wheel building and results in the shortest length (lightest weight) spoke possible.
 This style is popular for front wheels, but does not resist torque appropriately for use on the driveside of a rear wheel or with disc brakes

-- Rim: the outward hoop of the wheel that holds the tyre and acts as a braking surface for rim brakes
+- Rim: the outward hoop of the wheel that holds the tire and acts as a braking surface for rim brakes

 - Rim tape (AKA rim strip): protective tape used to cover the multiple spoke holes in a rim.
 Without this, an inner tube would expand through the rim holes and puncture.
 Some top wheelsets from Shimano, Fulcrum, Mavic and others do not require rim tape